 Electronic logging devices collect a lot of data, many of which can help consumers adopt more sustainable behavior and create sustainable value chains.
 Read the latest blog to learn more.

 Although compliance is the driving factor for carriers utilizing electronic logging devices, there are a variety of other benefits and insights that can be gathered from ELD data, such as operational data.
-And because of the abundance of operational data available from ELD’s, leveraging this information in the right way can in return have a direct positive impact on the environment.
+And because of the abundance of operational data available from ELD’s (electronic logging device), leveraging this information in the right way can in return have a direct positive impact on the environment with commercial motor vehicles.